ShangWangLab/OpenChronoMorphViewer/README.md

 yet intuitive smooth clipping function based on thin-plate splines for easily and aesthetically tracking morphology as it changes over time.

+Detailed installation instructions, demonstration videos, and instructions for use will be available in the manuscript, which will be linked here once published.

 ## Supported Platforms

 - Windows 10/11